 She holds a Bachelor’s degree in Economics from Wesleyan University.

-Meghan joined Forsyth in 2018 and has over thirteen years’ experience as an assistant, administrator and office manager.
-Her responsibilities include office management and administration as well as administrative support to the company’s President.
+Meghan joined Forsyth in 2018 and has over fifteen years’ experience as an assistant, administrator and office manager.
+Her responsibilities include office management and administration across all divisions as well as administrative support to the company’s Chairman/CEO.

 Meghan received her Bachelor’s Degree in Business Management and Administration from Berkeley College in NYC.